MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/1-odata/readme.md

 In this section, you create a new Data Connector project, provide some basic information, and test it in the Power Query SDK.

-Open Visual Studio Code, we recommend that you create a new workspace and then create a new extension project.
-To create the new extension project, open the explorer and in the **Power Query SDK** section select the button that reads "Create an extension project".
+Open Visual Studio Code.
+We recommend that you create a new workspace and then create a new extension project.
+To create the new extension project, open the explorer and in the **Power Query SDK** section select the **Create an extension project** button.

 ![Create a Power Query SDK extension project](../../media/pq-sdk-create-extension-project.png)

-After clicking this button,you'll be prompted to enter the name of the new project.
+After selecting this button, you're be prompted to enter the name of the new project.
 Name this new project `TripPin`.

 ![New extension project created called TripPin using the Power Query SDK.](../../media/TripPin-project-created-pq-sdk.png)